denizkocaboga/mars-case/README.md

 6. Each rover will be finished sequentially, which means that the second rover won't start to move until the first one has finished moving.
 7. The output for each rover should be its final co-ordinates and heading in position format.

-For example, expected output for the provided input is as follows **Input**
+For example, expected output for the provided input is as follows.
+**Input**

 	- 5 5
 	- 1 2 N
 	- LMLMLMLMM